EDS-Bioinformatics-Laboratory/ansible/README.md

-# Ansible
+# Setup default myDre VM

-Repository for installation of frequently used software on empty virtual machines.
+Repository for installation of frequently used software on empty virtual machines (VM) on myDRE.
+This might also work on SURF Research Cloud but has not been tested yet.

 Developed by:

 * Barbera van Schaik, b.d.vanschaik@amsterdamumc.nl
 * Antoine van Kampen, a.h.vankampen@amsterdamumc.nl
 * Perry Moerland, p.d.moerland@amsterdamumc.nl

-**NOTE: the scripts in the root folder are obsolete.**